-Injuries were the leading cause of total disease burden for Indigenous Australians in Western Australia, followed by mental and substance use disorders, cardiovascular disease and cancer.
+Mental and substance use disorders were the leading cause of total disease burden for Indigenous Australians in New South Wales, followed by cardiovascular disease, injuries and cancer.
 Note, jurisdiction-specific burden of disease information is available for New South Wales, Queensland, Western Australia and the Northern Territory, but not the other jurisdictions (AIHW 2016).